 - Your willingness to participate in overseas students’ volunteer activities and social action programs is taken as an important criteria for application.

-Please note that applications open June 1, 2021.
-In the mean time, you are advised to gather all the information and required documents as you wait for the application to pen
+Please note that applications open July 17, 2023.
+In the mean time, you are advised to gather all the information and required documents as you wait for the application to open.

 Usually, you are required to send their application together with required attachments by post or courier services to the address provided by the foundation, however, if you are unable to send documents due to the Covid-19 pandemic, the foundation will accept your application via e-mail